levylabpitt/levylab-qcodes/tests/Documentation for Qcodes.md

 ````
 # Heirarchy of the Qcodes
 Here we will summarize/understand the coding-sequences mentioned in the `main.py` file.
 At first, we will list the steps in the following:
 1. In the first step, we import the required modules.
-Then, we create the station and add the instruments in this station.
+Alongside we create the station and add the instruments in this station.
 Also, we create a database where the experimental data will be saved later.
 2. As the second step, we load/create the experiment.
 3. For the third step, we register parameters for measurement and create measurement loop to conduct the experiment.
 4. Finally, we explore the dataset by plotting the results and using the `interactive_widget`.

 So, we can use the above mentioned points as the building blocks to make the heirarchy of the Qcodes operation.
 The Heirarchy is shown here following:

 ![Heirarchy](/docs/Heirarchy_2.png)